 - A software-based wireless access point (AP) sometimes referred to as a SoftAP that uses a designated virtual wireless adapter.

 You can get more details about the Wireless Hosted Network and the netsh commands here on MSDN.

 Next open Control Panel\All Control Panel Items\Network and Sharing Center.
 Windows 7 offers the Manage wireless networks link in the left side above Change adapter settings.
 Windows 8 does not.

 Click on Change adapter settings.
 You will see all your Network Connections.

 You can see the newly created DellNet (Local Area Connections 12) here.
 Right-click on the connection you are currently using (in my case Ethernet) to connect to the Internet and select Properties.

 Click on the Sharing tab in the Ethernet Properties box and select Allow other network users to connect through this computers Internet connection.
 Under Home networking connection, from the drop down menu, I selected Local Area Connections 12 and clicked on OK.

 You will have allowed Internet sharing and created a Wi-Fi hotspot of your Windows 8 laptop.

 To confirm, I opened Settings on my Nokia Lumia 920, selected Wi-Fi, and was able to connect the phone to my laptop, using the set password.

-Thus I was I was able to download large apps too on my Windows Phone 8.
+Thus, I created WiFi hotspot in Windows 8 and I was able to download large apps too on my Windows Phone 8.